alexdevero/alex-devero-blog/blog-archives/archive-18/28-01-19--getting-started-with-ruby-the-easy-way-pt3.md

 # Outputs: x is bigger than 3 and 8, but smaller than 12.
 ```

-## Epilogue: Getting started with Ruby – The Easy Way Pt3
+## Epilogue: Getting Started With Ruby the Easy Way Pt3

 Congratulations!
 You've just finished the third part of this mini series.
 Let's quickly recap.
 First, you've learned about the last two primary data types.
 These were `hashes` and `symbols`.
 After that, you've learned about control flow and how to use conditionals, or `if` statements.
 This was just the tip of an iceberg.
 There is much more to learn.